2ndSightLab/ai-tracker/fixed.md

 6/9/2026 9:28 PM ~ back to testing

+🟢 Just realized needs to work diff than depoy project; Need source profile and role profile.
+Then look up Account, ou, root IDs if exist.
+Cna get MFA serial and all that from the configured profile.
+Otherwise the user has to specify the aws mangemnt account number like I did in the deploy project.
+Either way.
+Or give the user the option to create the role profile.
+I'll review this all more later. need to get somethign else done.

+🟢 Not following rules for comments again.
+Adding bloat to project that is already in the readme.

+🟢 The model really DOES NOT want to follow rules related to role assumption.
+I have a third party project and it's like a little kid pretending it did not hear what I said and skiping ahead.
+I said do exaclty what the other project is doing a bundh of itmes.
+Then I had to expicitly say copy the section of the readme and copy file x into yoru project.
+Now it's writing too much text again for something tha tis not coplicated at all.

+🟢 If the user enters a new role profile use the assume role script to assuem the role which should then have the user fill in the necesary role profile info.

+🟢 Throw an error if a profile is selected but has no MFA as the role trsut policy requires MFA.

+🟢 If the role profile is set ask the user if they want to populte the IDS (org id, root id, etc.)

+🟢 Tell the user the ids are optional and can be filled in when deployed.

+🟢 If no account or profile don't show the ARN.

+🟢 If management account and role profile name are selected calculate the ARN from that.

+🟢 If the profile is selected set the ARN from that.

+🟢 Let the user select from list of CLI profiles for the bootstrap role.

+🟢 Make the copying of default envionments optional if the user wants to build all from scratch.

+🟢 Let the suer select the mamangement enviroment from list of enviromnents or display no enviroment sconfigured.

 🟢 And finally at 11:29 I can delete an orgnization in the configuration which is what I thought I'd do in two minutes at 9:29 PM.
 Ugh.

 🟢 Messed up banner for a menu.
 Added single banner printing file for consistency and all bnners use it.
 Then I realized for consistency that should be in the menus project so moved it over there and had all projects reference it.